necx512/GIUDA/TGS_on_behalf_of_someone.md

 A Ticket Granting Ticket (TGT) is a unique type of ticket issued to a user upon successful authentication in the Kerberos system.
 Generated using the user's password, the TGT ensures that the password is never transmitted over the network, enhancing security..

 Here's how TGT works.

-1. User authentication:
+1. **User Authentication:**
-    The user enters his login and password.
+    - The user enters their login and password.
-    The Kerberos authentication server verifies that the password is correct.
+    - The Kerberos authentication server verifies the password.
-    If authentication is successful, the server generates a TGT.
+    - Upon successful authentication, the server issues a Ticket Granting Ticket (TGT).

-2. TGT Issuance:
+2. **TGT Issuance:**
-    The TGT contains information about the user, the time of their authentication, and other metadata.
+    - The TGT contains information about the user, the time of authentication, and other metadata.
-    The TGT also contains a session key that will be used for further communication.
+    - It also includes a session key used for further communication.

-3. Using TGT to get other tickets:
+3. **Using the TGT to Obtain Other Tickets:**
-    A user can use TGT to request tickets to access various resources on the network.
+    - The user can present the TGT to request additional tickets for accessing various network resources.
-Each ticket contains information about a specific resource and is protected by a session key, which ensures the security of the transfer.
+    - Each ticket is specific to a resource and is protected by a session key, ensuring secure communication.

 ### What's a Logon session